luanpotter/shattered-wilds/docs/lexicon/Condition/Silenced.md

-The character is unable to speak or make verbal sounds.
+The character is unable to speak, utter sounds, or execute **Verbal Spell Components**.

 While Silenced, a character: